 - For general questions, such as whether you should request campus access or from who you seek endorsement, please contact your supervisor and/or your department’s operations administrator.

-- For questions regarding the at-home Pixel test, please contact Student Health Services.
+- For questions regarding COVID-19 testing, please contact Student Health Services.

-- For questions regarding the Daily Health Screening, such as not receiving the email on your first day back despite having gained campus-access approval, please contact Craig Williams.
+- For questions regarding the Daily Health Screening or campus access, please contact Craig Williams.